Stable cuts, NAC-colourings and flexible realisations of graphs: The number of NAC-colourings

 Hence, we may assume that $\ell = 4$.
 By using the observation above once more, as well as possibly reordering $R_1,\ldots,R_4$, we may also assume that $R_i \cap R_{i+1} \neq \varnothing$ and $R_i \cap R_{i+2} = \varnothing$ for all $i \in [4]$, where subscripts are taken cyclically.
 It is not difficult to deduce now that any colouring for which two of $E(R_1), \dots, E(R_4)$ are completely red while the other two are completely blue is a NAC-colouring.
 Therefore, $\nnac{G} \geq 3$. \end{proof}

 The $2$-connectivity assumption cannot be removed in \Cref{lem:flexibleNAC3}: gluing two complete graphs along a single vertex yields a flexible graph with a unique NAC-colouring, up to swapping colours.
 More generally, the following simple observation expresses the number of NAC-colourings of a graph in terms of the number of NAC-colourings of its blocks.
 Recall that a \emph{block} in a graph $G$ is either a maximal $2$-connected subgraph of $G$ or a bridge.
+Note that under this definition, an isolated vertex is not a block.
+Moreover, adding isolated vertices to a graph clearly does not change its number of NAC-colourings.

 \begin{lemma} Let $G$ be a graph and $B_1, \dots, B_k$ be the blocks of $G$.
 Then

 \end{lemma}

 \begin{proof} Let $C$ be the set of colourings $c\colon E(G) \to \{\red, \blue\}$ such that the restriction of $c$ to each $B_i$ is either monochromatic or a NAC-colouring.
 Note that $|C|=\prod_{i=1}^k (2\nnac{B_i}+2)$.
 Every colouring in $c$ is a NAC-colouring of $G$ except the two monochromatic colourings.
 Thus,